ReDigi

 ReDigi was an online marketplace for used digital music, eBooks, games, apps, and software.
-It claims to be the only cloud storage service that verifies whether each digital file uploaded for storage was legally acquired from an eligible source.
-ReDigi's Cloud and Marketplace only accept lawfully purchased digital media.
+It claimed to be the only cloud storage service that verified whether each digital file uploaded for storage was legally acquired from an eligible source.
+ReDigi's Cloud and Marketplace only accepted lawfully purchased digital media.
 The service allowed users to buy and sell pre-owned digital content directly from one user to another.
-As of December 2020, the website is offline.
+As of December 2020, the website was offline.

 History

 ReDigi launched its public beta site in October 2011.
 It was founded by John Ossenmacher, along with his daughter, who had the idea of creating an online drop box where people could donate their unwanted digital media.
 Ossenmacher hired a team of programmers, mathematicians, business professionals, and legal advisors to build the service.

 ReDigi filed voluntary petitions for Chapter 11 reorganization in United States bankruptcy court in August 2016.
 The company arranged multiple sources of funding to restructure its current debt and planned to exit its restructure in 2017.

 Services currently offered include cloud storage for verifiable music, ebooks and other digital goods that were legally purchased, cloud streaming for listening to stored music, reading books, and utilizing other digital media, and buying and selling of used digital goods such as music, ebooks, games, apps and other digital media directly from other users on ReDigi.